1986 Asian Games: Marketing

-Mascot
+Mascots

-The official mascot for the 1986 Asian Games was Hodori the tiger, which was also the mascot of the 1988 Summer Olympics.
-It was a stylized tiger designed by Kim Hyun as an amicable Amur tiger, portraying the friendly and hospitable traditions of the Korean people.
+The official mascots for the 1986 Asian Games were Hodori the tiger and Gomdoori the black bear, which were also the mascots of the 1988 Summer Olympics and 1988 Summer Paralympics.
+They are a stylized tiger and bear designed by Kim Hyun and Lee Yun Soo respectively as an amicable Amur tiger and Asian black bear respectively, portraying the friendly and hospitable traditions of the Korean people.

 Venues

 The following venues were used during the Games.